 This recommendation focuses on leveraging Food Center Grants to address key infrastructure gaps in food donation transportation, cold storage, and waste prevention.
 By supporting transportation networks, cold storage solutions, and streamlined donation processes, we can create a more efficient and sustainable food recovery system.
 Increased funding for pilot programs, research, and grants will help HROs expand their operations, improve food donation practices, and reduce food waste.
 This holistic approach will not only benefit HROs and food donors but also strengthen hunger relief efforts across the state.

-Fund Local Health Jurisdictions to Create Standardized Best Practices for Documenting and Tracking Food Donations
+Support the Department of Health to Provide Local Health Jurisdictions Guidance on Standardized Best Practices for Food Donations

-Recommendation: Fund local health departments to create standardized operating procedures for food donation.
+Recommendation: Support the Department of Heath to provide guidance for the local health departments on standardized best practices for food donation.

 Local health jurisdictions interpret food safety laws differently, leading to confusion and inconsistency across counties, businesses, and Hunger Relief Organizations (HROs).
-This lack of standardization contributes to food waste and safety concerns.
+This lack of standardization can contribute to food waste and safety concerns.
+The Department of Health (DOH) will work with local health jurisdictions on providing guidance for best practices and standardizing of communication between donors and HROs.

-Partnering with the Department of Health (DOH), we will develop best practices and standardized food safety regulations, including temperature control, food labeling, and adherence to the Good Samaritan Law.
-This will help extend food shelf life, minimize liability, and encourage more food donations.
-Increased staffing will also enable more prevention-focused technical assistance, reaching additional food businesses.
+Focus on collaboration and partnerships with the DOH, to provide guidance on responding to questions, procedures, and review processes with local health jurisdictions.
+By identifying challenges and barriers between the donors, HROs, and LHJ the DOH can prioritize best practices and standardizations that are needed to improve consistencies in interpreting food safety regulations.
+DOH will work within the RCW code and provide guidance on traceability, create standards for food labeling for de-packaging, temperature control, and adherence to the Good Samaritan Law.

+Additional multi-year funding opportunities can provide an increase in prevention-focused technical assistance, both web based and physical pamphlets to reach additional food businesses providing additional clarity and consistency in donatable practices.
+Increased staffing will also enable more.
+Collaboration between DOH, LHJ, donors and HROs will help reduce uncertainty in what is donatable and encourage more food donations.

-Note: Final wording will be reviewed in collaboration with DOH after the survey.
+Note: Final wording will be reviewed in collaboration with DOH after the survey – rephrasing was considered from comments with DOH

 Provide Alternative Funding Mechanisms to Help HROs Hire Staff to Secure More Donations